Inuit: Suicide, murder, and death

 Anthropologists believed that Inuit cultures routinely killed children born with physical defects because of the demands of the extreme climate.
 These views were changed by late 20th century discoveries of burials at an archaeological site.
-Between 1982 and 1994, a storm with high winds caused ocean waves to erode part of the bluffs near Barrow, Alaska, and a body was discovered to have been washed out of the mud.
+Between 1982 and 1994, a storm with high winds caused ocean waves to erode part of the bluffs near Utqiaġvik, Alaska, and a body was discovered to have been washed out of the mud.
 Unfortunately, the storm claimed the body, which was not recovered.
 But examination of the eroded bank indicated that an ancient house, perhaps with other remains, was likely to be claimed by the next storm.
 The site, known as the "Ukkuqsi archaeological site", was excavated.
 Several frozen bodies (now known as the "frozen family") were recovered, autopsies were performed, and they were re-interred as the first burials in the then-new Imaiqsaun Cemetery south of Barrow.
 Years later another body was washed out of the bluff.
 It was a female child, approximately nine years old, who had clearly been born with a congenital birth defect.
 This child had never been able to walk, but must have been cared for by family throughout her life.
 She was the best preserved body ever recovered in Alaska, and radiocarbon dating of grave goods and of a strand of her hair all place her back to about 1200 CE.

 Health

-During the 19th century, the Western Arctic suffered a population decline of close to 90%, resulting from exposure to new diseases, including tuberculosis, measles, influenza, and smallpox.
+During the 19th century, the Western Arctic suffered a population decline of close to 90 per cent, resulting from exposure to new diseases, including tuberculosis, measles, influenza, and smallpox.
 Autopsies near Greenland reveal that, more commonly pneumonia, kidney diseases, trichinosis, malnutrition, and degenerative disorders may have contributed to mass deaths among different Inuit tribes.
-The Inuit believed that the causes of the disease were of a spiritual origin.
+Inuit believed that the causes of the disease were of a spiritual origin.

-Canadian churches and, eventually, the federal government ran the earliest health facilities for the Inuit population, whether fully segregated hospitals or "annexes" and wards attached to settler hospitals.
+Canadian churches and, eventually, the federal government ran the earliest health facilities for Inuit population, whether fully segregated hospitals or "annexes" and wards attached to settler hospitals.
 These "Indian hospitals" were focused on treating people for tuberculosis, though diagnosis was difficult and treatment involved forced removal of individuals from their communities for in-patient confinement in other parts of the country.

 Dr. Kevin Patterson, a physician, wrote an op-ed in The Globe and Mail: "In October (2017) the federal Minister of Indigenous Services, Jane Philpott, announced that in 2015 tuberculosis...
 Was 270 times...
-More common among the Canadian Inuit than it is among non-indigenous southern Canadians."
+More common among the Canadian Inuit than it is among non-Indigenous southern Canadians."
 The Canadian Medical Association Journal published in 2013 that "tuberculosis among Canadian Inuit has dramatically increased since 1997.
 In 2010 the incidence in Nunavut...
 Was 304 per 100,000—more than 66 times the rate seen in the general population.